 Consistent with the other components of the Care Obligation, when a series of transactions is recommended to a retail customer, a broker-dealer must evaluate whether the series of recommended transactions places the broker-dealer's interest ahead of the retail customer's - this is true for both the Representative making the recommendation, as well as for the firm.
-This will necessarily depend on the facts and circumstances of each particular recommendation, and of each particular series of transactions; however, the Commission noted that, as part of developing a retail customer's investment profile, a broker-dealer must exercise reasonable diligence to ascertain the retail customer's other investments.
+This will necessarily depend on the facts and circumstances of each particular recommendation, and of each particular series of transactions; however, the Commission noted that, as part of developing a retail customer's investment profile, a broker-dealer must exercise reasonable diligence to ascertain the retail customer's investment profile, which would include seeking to obtain and analyze a retail customer's other investments.

 Finally, whether recommendations constitute a "series" of recommended transactions depends on the facts and circumstances, and needs to be evaluated with respect to a particular retail customer.
 In other words, a broker-dealer would need to reasonably believe that the level of trading (series of recommended transactions) is appropriate for a particular retail customer, and thus a bright line definition across all retail customers would be unworkable.
-Moreover, providing a bright line definition could encourage firms to focus on a particular number of transactions rather than focusing on ensuring that a series of recommended transactions, taken together, are in the best interest of the retail customer.
+Moreover, providing a bright line definition could encourage firms to focus on a particular number of transactions rather than focusing on ensuring that a series of recommendations, taken together, are in the best interest of the retail customer.
 Finally, a "series" of recommended transactions is an established term under the federal securities laws and SRO rules that is evaluated in concert with existing guideposts, such as turnover rate, cost-to-equity ratio, and use of in-and-out trading, which have been developed over time and which serve as indicators of excessive trading.